ARP - Address Resolution Protocol

 If two hosts on the same sub-net cannot ping each other successfully, try running ARP -a to list the addresses on each computer to see if they have the correct MAC addresses.

 A host's MAC address can be checked using IPCONFIG.
-If another host with a duplicate IP address exists on the network, the ARP cache may have had the MAC address for the other computer placed in it.
-ARP -d is used to delete an entry that may be incorrect.
+If another host with a duplicate IP address exists on the network, the ARP cache might have had the MAC address for the other computer placed in it.
+ARP -d is used to delete an entry that is incorrect.

 Display the ARP cache tables for all interfaces: